Obsidian Essay] 🍁 Softening is a Form of Strength: A Thanksgiving from the ICU

 Being here has softened something in me.

-There are collateral damages that come with a mission-led life: the distance, the absence, the silent guilt of missing years that don’t come back.
+There are collateral damages that come with a mission-led life: the distance, the absence, the guilt of missing years and family events that don’t come back.
 This season offered a small window to acknowledge that gap—and to fill a tiny part of it with presence, food, conversation, and the tenderness of simply showing up.

 And I’m grateful for that.